terra-money/validator-profiles/validators/terravaloper1xl2ujgt7f6xn8v26rjkhy4f20x5plc3nq6nql7/README.md

 # LunaRewards.com
 ![Luna Rewards](lunarewards-logo.png)

-Luna Rewards is reliable and experienced staking service provider with high performance node.
+Luna Rewards is experienced staking service provider with secure and reliable nodes.
+Our High-performance servers allow us to generate blocks really fast.
+Stake with us and earn rewards.

 ### Website